-Shootings at Asian-run businesses in Dallas may be linked
+Dallas police: Shooting at Koreatown salon may be hate crime

-DALLAS (AP) — Dallas’ police chief said Friday that a shooting that injured three women in a hair salon in the city’s Koreatown might have been a hate crime as he announced that it could be connected to two other shootings at Asian-run businesses.
+DALLAS (AP) — Dallas’ police chief said Friday that a shooting that injured three women in a hair salon in the city’s Koreatown might have been a hate crime as he announced that it could be connected to two other shootings at businesses run by Asian Americans.

-Chief Eddie Garcia had previously said police didn’t have any indication the shooting Wednesday at Hair World Salon was motivated by hate, but he said changed as of Friday afternoon.
+Chief Eddie Garcia had previously said police didn’t have any indication the shooting Wednesday at Hair World Salon was motivated by hate, but he said that had changed as of Friday afternoon.

+“The possibility that we are dealing with a violent gunman who is motivated by hate is chilling and deeply disturbing,” Dallas Mayor Eric Johnson said in a statement Friday.

 Authorities are still searching for a man dressed all in black who opened fire at the salon, then drove off in a maroon minivan.
-Garcia said that investigators found that a similar vehicle was reported to be involved in two other recent shootings, including an April 2 drive-by at the shopping center where the salon is located.
+Garcia said investigators found that a similar vehicle was reported to be involved in two other recent shootings, including an April 2 drive-by in the area where the salon is located.
 No one was injured in either of those shootings.

 “We are turning to every resident of the city of Dallas to keep an eye out and safeguard our city,” Garcia said.
 “Hate has no place here.”